oncody/vue-webpack-tutorial/02-webpack/README.md

 # Run 'http-server'
 yarn start

-# Open a browser to the address and port outputted from the last command
+# Navigate to our app

-# If you see our message from 'main.js', then vue is working with NPM and webpack!
+# Look for our message from main.js